dougtoppin/lenticular/README.md

 This depends on the perl GD image manipulation module.

+You can use the included Dockerfile to run this as a container (and avoid installing anything).

 # Instructions
-Here are a few steps that I used to get this working again on my MacBook Pro.
+Here are a few steps that I used to get this working again on my MacBook Pro (macOS Sierra).

+## Using Docker
+Run using Docker by referencing the input file directory as a volume.
+The following uses the current directory as the location of the input files.

+### Using pre-built Docker image

+	docker run -v $(PWD):/tmp dougtoppin/lenticular infile1.jpg infile2.jpg  outfile.jpg

+### Build the Docker image and run it yourself

+ 	docker build github.com/dougtoppin/lenticular
+	docker run -v $(PWD):/tmp IMAGEID infile1.jpg infile2.jpg  outfile.jpg

+## Using Vagrant
-I used Vagrant to provision an Ubuntu instance and set up Perl on it.
+To use Vagrant to provision an Ubuntu instance and set up Perl on it.
 The following is probably pretty close to what I did to get it going.

 	vagrant init hashicorp/precise32